 - The Network Facebook page can be found by searching for Washington State Fathers Network

 - P2P Dads of Special Kids – a closed Facebook group created with our affiliate dad organizations, Parent to Parent and the Arc of King County

-- Monthly emails sent to our mailing list about upcoming events and other topics that are of interest to dads and families, categorized by Articles, Workshops/Classes/Conferences, and Miscellaneous.
+- Monthly emails are sent to our mailing list about upcoming events and other topics that are of interest to dads and families.
 You can join our mailing list here.
-Information that you’d like to have communicated to the mailing list can be sent to email@example.com.
+Information that you’d like to have communicated to the mailing list can be sent to firstname.lastname@example.org.